zuoralabs/kill-du/README.md

 # Killer Daemon

-Launch daemon to kill du processes run by root on MacOS robustly, every second.
+Launch daemon to kill selected processes run by root on MacOS robustly, every second.

 If the daemon dies it will restart.

-This is useful if du is causing your system to overheat.
+This is useful if some processes are causing your system to overheat.

 ## WARNING

-As a side effect, no one seems to be able to run du while this daemon is active.
+As a side effect, no one seems to be able to run processes on the kill list while this daemon is active.

 ## Installation

 Run `sudo ./install.zsh`.
-This will install files to `/opt/local/bin` and  `/Library/LaunchDaemons` then load the launch daemon.
+This will install files to `/opt/local/bin` and  `/Library/LaunchDaemons`, create `/etc/killer-daemon_config` if it doesn't exist, then load the launch daemon.

 Put the process names you want to kill in `/etc/killer-daemon_config`, one name per line.